 There are great nightlife scenes around the harbor and in Kaleiçi with clubs and restaurants in the narrow street, as well as upscale restaurants along the clock tower.
 You can also enjoy a lovely view of the harbor and ocean in the restaurants above the marina by the old harbor wall.

-Best places to stay in Antalya Old Town:
+Best places to stay in Antalya Old Town for first-timers:

 Konyaalti Beach is one of the best places to stay in Antalya for families due to its close proximity to the old town, as well as its beautiful beach, safe for little ones, and lots of activities for children in Antalya Aqualand & Dolphinland, Antalya Aquarium, and Atatürk Park nearby.